Base Station Industry Associations

 CTIA-The Wireless Association®

-CTIA-The Wireless Association®, is an international nonprofit membership organization founded in 1984, representing all sectors of wireless communications: cellular, personal communication services and enhanced specialized mobile radio.
+CTIA-The Wireless Association®, is an international nonprofit membership organization founded in 1984, CTIA represents the U.S. wireless communications industry.

 Global Mobile Suppliers Association (GSA)